Summary

 Symptoms of Barmah Forest virus infection

-The symptoms of Barmah Forest virus disease are similar to Ross River virus disease, another mosquito-borne illness, however they tend to be milder.
+The symptoms of Barmah Forest virus disease are similar to Ross River virus disease, another mosquito-borne illness.

 Symptoms and severity vary from person to person, but can include: